13. Paths Cross

 Won’t actually make you feel better.

-But Oscar.
+But Oscar?

 Henry shouldn’t have had to do that.
-The newspaper guy forced it on him.

-Forced him to commit an act now entombed in the same deeply buried place as Ticket-winner.
+Forced him to commit an act now entombed in the same, deeply buried place as Ticket-winner.

 Henry silently went up the stairs.